Natural Resources (NR)

 Credits: 4

 Provides an introduction to the major concepts associated with monitoring change in ecological communities.
 Students develop an appreciation for such issues as: identification of appropriate baselines for comparison; use of indicator species; the tools used to inventory common, rare, and secretive species; how trend data are analyzed; and the implications of failing to detect an indicator species.
 Restricted to senior wildlife majors others by permission.
-Special fee.
 Lab.

 Grade Mode: Letter Grading